 Geographical Distribution of Water Resources

-Usage Patterns and Demand for Water
+Patterns of Use and Demand for Water

 Major Water Infrastructure Projects in India